raehik/dotfiles/home/necessary-packages.md

 xf86-video-ati,
 xf86-video-nouveau  : Depends on your chipset/graphics card
 i3-wm               : Window manager of choice
+    perl-anyevent-i3,
+    perl-json-xs    : Required for i3-save-tree - but not a dependency? :/
 i3status            : Nice status bar for i3
 dmenu               : Necessary for launching apps in i3 rxvt-unicode        : Terminal emulator of choice